AndreaBaciu17/MicrosoftCSharpProjects/README.md

 - [**M6petApp(pt3)**.cs](C4Projects/M6petApp(pt3)): Continuation of the pet management application, adding more advanced features.

 ### C5TestProject
-Description: Further advanced projects with more complexity from Chapter 5.
+Description: Further advanced projects with more complexity from Chapter 5, which worked with creating methods and class objects.
 - [**M1luckyBall**.cs](C5Projects/M1luckyBall): A lucky ball game where users guess the outcome of a random draw.
 - [**M2displayEmailMethod**.cs](C5Projects/M2displayEmailMethod): An exercise on creating a C# method that displays emails in a formatted manner.
 - [**M3rollGame**.cs](C5Projects/M3rollGame): A rolling game where users roll virtual dice and compete for the highest score.